Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Monarch Capital Management

-This fee-based firm, in operation since 1994, has $336 in assets under management.
-Monarch Capital Management offers primarily investment management.
-Four advisors work for the firm, which is the fewest number of advisors out of the rest of the list.
+This fee-based firm, in operation since 1994, has more than $300 million in assets under management.
+Monarch Capital Management primarily offers investment management services.
+Four advisors work for the firm, which is among the lowest number of advisors out of the rest of the list.
 Wealth Advisors Group (the No. 4 firm) has the same number of advisors.

 Monarch Capital Management Background

-Monarch has three owners: David Meyer, John Meyer and Teresa Tracey.
-David Meyer has 40 years of investment management experience, and has a master’s degree from Ball State University.
+Monarch has three owners: David Meyer, John D. Meyer and Katherine K. Moenter.
+David Meyer has more than 40 years of investment management experience, and has a master’s degree from Ball State University.
 John Meyer has 15 years of experience and previously worked at Salomon Smith Barney and Frye-Louis Capital Management before joining the firm.
-Tracey serves as the firm’s compliance officer and treasurer.
+Moenter runs foundation services.

-The firm’s three additional employees’ have credentials ranging from a PhD from MIT to a law degree and an MBA.
+The firm’s additional employees have credentials ranging from a PhD from MIT to an MBA.
 This is one of two firms that doesn’t include certified financial planners (CFPs), chartered financial analysts (CFAs) or certified public accountants (CPAs) on its staff.
 The other firm is Compass Financial Advisors, No. 5.

 Monarch Capital Management Investment Strategy